w9n/garden/docs/examples/hello-world.md

 - You must be able to execute a command to run your tests.
 - Any non-zero exit codes returned by the command mean your tests have failed, and zero indicates the tests are passing.

-The only difference between unit tests and integration tests, then, are that to run the latter you might need other services to be up and running as well.
+The only difference between unit tests and integration tests, then, is that to run the latter you might need other services to be up and running as well.
 You can specify them as test dependencies.

 Here's what it looks like in practice: